githubrobbi/OpenVPN-config-converter-OpenWRT/README.md

      I work with Excel almost everyday ... so just adding another botton to do some router magic is not a big deal :)

 ## GET STARTED:

-     Have SAMBA access to the USB stick @ the router ... on WINDOWS mine is mapped as a "Z"-drive
+    Create / Open an EMPTY Excel Workbook

+    Create a SIMPLE Macro within Excel ... just start recording a macro ...change a cell ... stop recording.
+    Make sure you have the macro STORED with the current / new workbook.

+    Once that is done, Exel will have created a MODULE with a simple macro.

+    Press ALT-11 to invoke the IDE

+    look on your LEFT side, select the module1 wich belongs to your just created workbook.

+    cut and paste the macro code from here into the module1 in excel.

     CONFIRM / ADJUST the settings in this VBA module to YOUR environment

     Execute the "Convert_OpenVPN_Config_Files" Macro

 ### License
 ----